Regularity improvement for the minimizers of the two-dimensional Griffith energy: Higher integrability of e(u)

 \end{lemma}

-\begin{proof}[Proof of Theorem~\ref{thm_integrability}] We apply the previous Lemma.
-More precisely, there exists $0 < r_0 \leq 1$, such that for all $x \in \Omega$ and all $0 \leq R \leq r_0$ such that $B(x,R) \subset \Omega$, one can applies Lemma~\cite[Lemma 4.2]{LM} in the ball $B(x,R)$ to the function $v := R \abs{e(u)}^2$.
+\begin{proof}[Proof of Theorem~\ref{thm_integrability}] We apply the Lemma \ref{lem_technical}.
+More precisely, for all $x \in \Omega$ and all $R > 0$ such that $B(x,R) \subset \Omega$, one can applies Lemma~\cite[Lemma 4.2]{LM} in the ball $B(x,R)$ to the function $v := R \abs{e(u)}^2$.
 The assumption (i) follows from the local Ahlfors-regularity of $K$.
 The assumption (ii) follows from the porosity (Proposition~\ref{porosity}).
 The assumption (iii) follows from interior/boundary gradient estimates for the Lame's equations and from the local Ahlfors-regularity.
 In particular, the boundary estimate is detailed in Lemma~\ref{lem_lame_estimate} in Appendix~\ref{appendix_lame}. \end{proof}

 \begin{appendices}